tldr-pages/tldr/pages/common/nc.md

 `nc -l -p {{port}} -e {{shell_executable}}`

-- Connect to a target listener and provide your local shell access to the remote party (that is dangerous if abused):
+- Connect to a target listener and provide your local shell access to the remote party (this is dangerous and can be abused):

 `nc {{host}} {{port}} -e {{shell_executable}}`